+Tour / Course Name

+lame of Traveller 1

+lame of Traveller 2

+have enclosed a payment to the value of (including CC or bank fee if applicable) for this tour

+The above amount is payable for:

+Intention to Travel Tour Deposit

+Balance of Payment Upgrade from Intention to Travel to a Deposit

+Travel Insurance Other (eg. Airfares, Accommodation)

+International Payments

-Tour / Course Name Name of Traveller 1 Name of Traveller 2 I have enclosed a payment to the value of \$ (in the above amount is payable for: Intention to Travel Tour Deposit Balance of Payment Upgrade from Intention to Travel Travel Insurance Other (eg. Airfares, Accommodition) ncluding CC or bank fee if applicable) for this tour vel to a Deposit International Payments Welcome to our international travellers!
-If you are making a payment and do not have an Australian bank account/credit card, we can only accept payment as follows: via credit card with the applicable fee - the credit card company/bank will set the exchange rate via bank transfer; please give your surname and tour code (eg.Smith 21705) as a reference and ask your bank to allow for all charges.
+Welcome to our international travellers!
+If you are making a payment and do not have an Australian bank account/credit card, we can only accept payment as follows:

+- via credit card with the applicable fee the credit card company/bank will set the exchange rate - via bank transfer; please give your surname and tour code (eg.Smith 21705) as a reference and ask your bank to allow for all charges.
 Bank cheques or personal cheques will not be accepted.

-By Cheque (accept Australian cheques only) Please make cheques payable to Australians Studying Abroad Direct Deposit or Internet Banking You will need to: 1.
-Provide your bank with ASA's bank details (see below) and the amount you wish to transfer OR make a direct deposit through any ANZ branch 2.
-Include any fees levied by the banks 3.
-Provide a reference number (Mobile or last name recommended).
-4. Complete section below, including confirmation no. (given when transaction completed) Credit Card Payment Credit card fees apply: Mastercard & Visa 2% (given when transaction completed).
-Australians Studying Abroad bank details Bank ANZ Branch 420 St Kilda Road, Melbourne Vic Swift Code ANZBAU3M BSB 013-423 Account No 3472-32759 Bank confirmation No. Reference used: Mobile or last name recommended Date Money Transferred Cardholders Name Cardholders Billing Address Postcode State Country Phone Email Cardholders Signature
+By Cheque (accept Australian cheques only) Please make cheques payable to Australians Studying Abroad Credit Card Payment Credit card fees apply: Mastercard, Visa & American Express 2% Direct Deposit or Internet Banking You will need to: Provide your bank with ASA's bank details (see below) and the amount you wish to transfer OR make a direct deposit through any ANZ branch Include any fees levied by the banks Provide a reference number (Mobile or last name recommended).
+Please debit my: Mastercard Visa American Express I authorise ASA to debit my credit card for the amount due plus the applicable fee as above Credit Card Number Credit Card Number Expiry Date Security Code (CVC) Complete section below, including confirmation no. (given when transaction completed).
+Bank the Card is linked to (eg. NAB or ANZ) Australians Studying Abroad bank details Cardholders Name BankANZBranch420 St Kilda Road, Melbourne VicSwift CodeANZBAU3MBSB013-423 Cardholders Billing Address Account No 3472-32759 Postcode Bank confirmation No. State Country Phone Reference used: Mobile or last name recommended Email Date Money Transferred Cardholders Signature

+AUSTRALIANS STUDYING ABROAD